tmiura

 Associate Professor

 Takashi Miura's research focuses on Japanese religions in the early modern and modern periods.
-He is the author of Agents of World Renewal: The Rise of Yonaoshi Gods in Japan (2019, University of Hawaii Press).
+He is the author of Agents of World Renewal: The Rise of Yonaoshi Gods in Japan (2019, University of Hawai'i Press).
 In this book, he examines the spread of the concept of "world renewal" (yonaoshi) in Japanese society from the late eighteenth to early twentieth centuries and highlights the rise of "yonaoshi gods," a new category of divinities that emerged during this time period.
-He is currently working on his second book, in which he analyzes the practice of "peasant deification" in the early modern period and its impact on subsequent religious practices in Japan.
+He is currently working on his second book, in which he analyzes the history of deified peasants in the early modern period and its impact on subsequent religious practices in Japan.
 At the University of Arizona, he teaches courses on Japanese religions and Buddhism.
 He received his B.A.
 (Religion & Japanese-English Translation) and M.A.
-(Asian Religions) from the University of Hawaii at Manoa and his Ph.D.
+(Asian Religions) from the University of Hawai'i at Manoa and his Ph.D.
 (Asian Religions) from Princeton University.

 Publications: